flopezag/fiware-testbed-deploy/doc/admin.md

     export OS_REGION_NAME=<the region name>
     export OS_USER_DOMAIN_NAME=<OpenStack user domain name>
     export OS_PROJECT_DOMAIN_NAME=<OpenStack project domain name>
-    export BOOKED_IP=<a booked IP in your Cloud infrastructure to deploy the VM>
+    export BOOKED_IP=<a booked IP in your Cloud infrastructure to deploy the server>
     export Region1=<the name for the region of the Cloud to be deployed>

 And execute: